 Hey, I’m Wesley! 👋🏻

-I’m the CEO and Co-Founder of Aragon, the world's most popular AI photography studio.
+I’m the Co-Founder and CEO of Aragon, the world's most popular AI photography studio.
 We use AI to generate photos of people that are indistinguishable from real photos, eliminating the need for in-person photoshoots.

-We have 1.8M+ users, including Fortune 500 companies and our products have generated 30M+ photos for people.
+We have 2M+ users, including Fortune 200 companies and our products have generated 34M+ photos for people.
+We grew the business to $12M annualized revenue in less than two years with just 8 employees.

-Prior to starting my company, I worked at two early-stage Y Combinator-backed startups, was a software engineer at Microsoft, and an AI researcher at the University of Michigan.
+Prior to starting my company, I was a founding engineer at two Y Combinator-backed startups, a software engineer at Microsoft, and an undergraduate AI researcher at the University of Michigan.

-🏔️ I've climbed over a dozen mountains.
+🏔️ I enjoy climbing mountains.
 Here are a few notable experiences (click to expand):

 Mt.
 Kilimanjaro (19,341 ft / 5,895 m)